 While online research is helpful, there’s no better way to get practical and insider tips than talking to someone who’s been in your shoes.
 And when it comes to the expat experience, you may find lots of conflicting information.
-I can tell it to you straight how things work and show you the shortcuts to a pleasant life in Rotterdam.
+I can tell you straight how things work and show you the shortcuts to a pleasant life in Rotterdam.

 What you get:

-– 1.5 hour session via Zoom, recorded so you can refer to it later
+– 1.5-hour session via Zoom, recorded so you can refer to it later

 Please send me your questions beforehand so we can identify the main areas where you need my support.
 This ensures we get the most out of our time and that I can answer whatever questions you have.

 The fee for the SparkLing Shortcuts Session is Euro 250.

 - All prices are inclusive of 21% VAT.

 - Travel time and travel expenses are included in the Essential Package price.

 - You can pay in three instalments for orders above Euro 1000.